frankvogt/vcf2gwas/MANUAL.md

 ## Miscellaneous options

-In this section other useful options of vcf2gwas will be elucidated.
+In this section other useful options of *vcf2gwas* will be elucidated.

 ### Limiting memory and core usage

-By default vcf2gwas will use half of the available memory and all logical cores minus one.
+By default *vcf2gwas* will use half of the available memory and all logical cores minus one.
 It can be important to limit usage of these resources especially when running the analysis on a machine shared with others.
 To set the memory (in MB) and core usage employ the `-M/--memory` and `-T/--threads` option, respectively:

 ```
 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -M 8000 -T 6
 ```

-Now, vcf2gwas uses 8 GB of memory and 6 cores to carry out the analysis.
+Now, *vcf2gwas* uses 8 GB of memory and 6 cores to carry out the analysis.
 It is recommended to not set the memory to less than 1 GB.

 ### Using dimensionality reduction of phenotypes for analysis

 When analyzing many phenotypes it can be escpecially beneficial to reduce the phenotypic dimensions.
 This allows the user to analyze any underlying structure in their phenotypic data by using the output of the dimensionality reduction as phenotypes for GEMMA.
-vcf2gwas offers to often-used methods to reduce the dimensions: principal component analysis ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)) and Uniform Manifold Approximation and Projection ([UMAP](https://arxiv.org/abs/1802.03426)).
+*vcf2gwas* offers two often-used methods to reduce the dimensions: principal component analysis ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)) and Uniform Manifold Approximation and Projection ([UMAP](https://arxiv.org/abs/1802.03426)).
 Both can be used either separately or simultaneously in the analysis.

 #### PCA

 To perform PCA on the phenotype data and use the principal components as phenotypes for the analysis, use the `-P/--PCA` option.
-By default, vcf2gwas will reduce the phenotype dimensionality to 2 PCs.
+By default, *vcf2gwas* will reduce the phenotype dimensionality to 2 PCs.
 To change this value to any value between 2 and 10, append the value to the option:

 ```
 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -P 3
 ```

-Now, vcf2gwas will reduce the phenotype dimensionality to 3 instead of 2. vcf2gwas will also plot the variance explained of the principal components, so that the user can estimate the amount of sufficient PCs.
+Now, *vcf2gwas* will reduce the phenotype dimensionality to 3 instead of 2. *vcf2gwas* will also plot the variance explained of the principal components, so that the user can estimate the amount of sufficient PCs.

 #### UMAP

 To perform UMAP reduction on the phenotype data and use the embeddings as phenotypes for the analysis, use the `-U/--UMAP` option.
-By default, vcf2gwas will reduce the phenotype dimensionality to 2 embeddings.
+By default, *vcf2gwas* will reduce the phenotype dimensionality to 2 embeddings.
 To change this value to any value between 1 and 5, append the value to the option:

 ```
 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -U 3
 ```

-Now, vcf2gwas will reduce the phenotype dimensionality to 3 instead of 2.
+Now, *vcf2gwas* will reduce the phenotype dimensionality to 3 instead of 2.

 ### Using PCA of genotypes instead of standard relatedness matrix

-vcf2gwas uses GEMMAs standard method of kinship calculation for the linear mixed model, which produces a relatedness matrix.
+*vcf2gwas* uses GEMMAs standard method of kinship calculation for the linear mixed model, which produces a relatedness matrix.
 Instead of using this standard method, the relatedness matrix can optionally be calculated via PCA by utilizing the `-KC/--kcpca` option.
 The SNP data from the VCF file will be pruned by linkage disequilibrium with a default r-squared threshold of 0.5.
 To change the threshold, append the value to the option:

 ```